Left-orderability in Dehn fillings of pseudo-Anosov mapping tori: Introduction

 It was shown by Gabai~\cite{G83} that statement (3) holds for manifolds $M$ with positive first Betti number, and by Boyer-Rolfsen-Wiest~\cite{BRW05} that statement (2) also holds in this case.
 Moreover, Ozsv\'ath and Szab\'o~\cite{OS04} established that statement (3) implies statement (1) (see also \cite{Bowden16, KazezR17}).

-Recall that taut foliations in closed $3$-manifolds fall into three types according to their branching behavior: $\R$-covered, one-sided branching, and two-sided branching. $\R$-covered serves as an idealized model, while one-sided branching is a partially idealized type.
-These two types are closely related to the underlying geometry of the manifold and the dynamics of the associated flow~\cite{Cal00, Fen02, Cal03, Fen12}.
-From another perspective, they are particularly important in the context of left-orderability.
-For co-orientable taut foliations, $\R$-covered induces a faithful $\pi_1$-action on $\R$, giving rise to an explicit left-invariant order (see \cite[Theorem 7.10]{CD03}, \cite[Theorem 2.4]{BRW05}); one-sided branching induces a faithful $\pi_1$-representation into $\G_\infty$, the group of germs at infinity, implying that the ambient $3$-manifold has left-orderable fundamental group~\cite{Z25}, although no explicit left-invariant order is currently known (compare with \cite[Extension vs.\ realization]{M15}).
-These types of foliations provide a geometric interpretation of left-orderability via their natural dynamical realizations.
+Geometric interpretations of left-orderability remain mysterious in general.
+However, one of the most direct manifestations comes from the natural dynamical realizations associated with certain taut foliations.
+Recall that taut foliations in closed $3$-manifolds fall into three types according to their branching behavior: $\R$-covered, one-sided branching, and two-sided branching. $\mathbb{R}$-covered foliations serve as an idealized model: they form an intermediate class between fibrations and general taut foliations, with a global transverse coordinate in the universal cover while allowing nontrivial holonomy along the leaves; foliations with one-sided branching can be viewed as a partially idealized type.
+These two types are closely related to the underlying geometry of the manifold and the dynamics of the associated flows \cite{Thu97, Cal00, Fen02, Cal03, Fen12}.
+In the context of left-orderability, these two types play particularly important roles.
+Every co-orientable $\R$-covered foliation induces a faithful $\pi_1$-action on $\R$, giving rise to an explicit left-invariant order (see \cite[Theorem 7.10]{CD03}, \cite[Theorem 2.4]{BRW05}); every co-orientable taut foliation with one-sided branching induces a faithful $\pi_1$-representation into $\G_\infty$, the group of germs at infinity, implying that the ambient $3$-manifold has left-orderable fundamental group~\cite{Z25}, although no explicit left-invariant order is currently known (compare with \cite[Extension vs.\ realization]{M15}).

 The following question, proposed by Brittenham-Naimi-Roberts for hyperbolic manifolds~\cite[p.
-466]{BrittenhamNR97} and by Calegari~\cite[Question 8.3]{Cal02} for atoroidal manifolds, asks whether taut foliations and left-orderability can be linked via $\R$-covered foliations.
+466]{BrittenhamNR97} and by Calegari~\cite[Question 8.3]{Cal02} for atoroidal manifolds, asks whether left-orderability and taut foliations can be linked via $\R$-covered foliations.

 \begin{que} Let $M$ be an atoroidal $3$-manifold admitting a taut foliation.
 Does $M$ necessarily admit an $\R$-covered foliation? \end{que}